Daniele-Dondi/Marlin/README.md

 Allowed values: [3, 4, 5, 6]

-### `AXIS4_NAME`

-`AXIS4_NAME`, `AXIS5_NAME`, `AXIS6_NAME`:
-Axis codes for additional axes:
-This defines the axis code that is used in G-code commands to reference a specific axis.

-   * 'I' for generic 4th axis
-   * 'J' for generic 5th axis
-   * 'K' for generic 6th axis
-   * 'A' for rotational axis parallel to X
-   * 'B' for rotational axis parallel to Y
-   * 'C' for rotational axis parallel to Z
-   * 'U' for secondary linear axis parallel to X
-   * 'V' for secondary linear axis parallel to Y
-   * 'W' for secondary linear axis parallel to Z

 Regardless of the settings, firmware-internal axis names are I (AXIS4), J (AXIS5), K (AXIS6).

-Allowed values: ['I', 'J', 'K', 'A', 'B', 'C', 'U', 'V', 'W']

-## Building Marlin2ForPipetBot

-To build Marlin2ForPipetBot you'll need [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
-The MarlinFirmware team has posted detailed instructions on [Building Marlin with PlatformIO](https://marlinfw.org/docs/basics/install_platformio.html).

-The different branches in the git repository https://github.com/DerAndere1/Marlin reflect different stages of development:

-- [6axis_dev](https://github.com/DerAndere1/Marlin/tree/6axis_dev) branch is the current feature branch used for testing of Multi-axis Marlin.
-It features the best 6axis support available and is intended to be frequently rebased on the latest [MarlinFirmware/Marlin bugfix-2.0.x.
-Currently it is based on bugfix-2.0.x from 2020-08-22, [https://github.com/MarlinFirmware/Marlin/commit/434e43cc42f782d5fbe89db21f97571c71ad62f3](https://github.com/MarlinFirmware/Marlin/commit/434e43cc42f782d5fbe89db21f97571c71ad62f3) or later.
-If you want to participate in the development, (re)base your contributions on this branch.
-Pull requests targeted at the 6axis_dev branch are very welcome.

-- [6axis_PR1](https://github.com/DerAndere1/Marlin/tree/6axis_PR1) branch is like 6axis_dev but without config files.
-A long-time goal is to bring multi-axis support into upstream MarlinFirmware/Marlin (pull request https://github.com/MarlinFirmware/Marlin/pull/19112)

-- [bf2_6axis_dev14](https://github.com/DerAndere1/Marlin/tree/bf2_6axis_dev14) branch and similar: Untested internal development branches have consecutivly numbered branch names.
-Do not expect that anything works.

-- [Marlin2ForPipetBot](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot) branch is more stable but outdated.
-This branch is the release branch for [tagged releases of Marlin2ForPipetBot firmware](https://github.com/DerAndere1/Marlin/tags).
-It is based on Marlin bugfix-2.0.x from August 2020 (commit https://github.com/DerAndere1/Marlin/commit/638f6f0f0607399bce82123663f5463380f83ce4)

-- [Marlin2ForPipetBot_dev](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot_dev) is used to develop and test bugfixes for Marlin2ForPipetBot.
-After successful testing, it will be merged into Marlin2ForPipetBot.

-- Other branches: Deprecated legacy code.

 ## Hardware Abstraction Layer (HAL)